 Although discrimination at work is common in today’s workplaces, many employees are not fully informed about filing a discrimination complaint against an employer.
 Such knowledge can mean the difference between suffering irreparable damage to your career and successfully obtaining the justice you deserve in an employment discrimination case.

 Most employees have heard about the foremost agency involved in employment discrimination cases, the Equal Employment Opportunity Commission (EEOC).
 Employees may also be familiar with the federal law governing most employment discrimination cases, Title VII of the Civil Rights Act.
 However many employees are not aware that other federal laws and amendments to Title VII exist offering further protection from discrimination at work.

 Additionally, state laws protect workers from discrimination as well.
-The filing process for discrimination complaints under state laws differ in a number of ways from filings under federal law.
+The filing process for discrimination complaints under state laws differs in a number of ways from filings under federal law.
 It is important that employees stay abreast of these differences in order to obtain the best remedies possible in a job discrimination case.

 Filing a Discrimination Complaint Begins With a Competent Attorney

 If you’ve experienced discrimination while on the job, the first step toward rectifying the situation is to locate a qualified employment discrimination lawyer with experience handling employment discrimination cases.
 Filing a discrimination complaint contains several nuances and gray areas that only an experienced employment discrimination lawyer can handle.
 Therefore, it is critical that an attorney is brought into the filing process as early on in a case as possible.

 Some laws governing discrimination at work require that the employer is made aware of the discrimination at some point before a complaint is filed.
 This is because the law aims to hold employers responsible only for the discrimination they know about, or should have known about, rather than forcing them to be accountable for discrimination that they had no reason to be aware of.
 In these instances, starting a discrimination complaint within your company is best.